Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Main Results

-The existence of this iterative process may appear to contradict the non-computability in Borel-Turing sense of $g_{\text{inv}}$, i.e., the mapping of a matrix on its pseudoinverse, in \Cref{rm:BTnc}.
-Indeed, an approach based on the iteration \eqref{eq:ItPr} appears to yield an effective algorithm to compute the pseudoinverse to any desired precision due to the convergence of the sequence $(A_k)_{k\in\N}$.
-This would imply that the function $g_{\text{inv}}$ is Borel-Turing computable.
-However, we will demonstrate that convergence does not suffice to guarantee the existence of an effective algorithm.
-The basis of the approach in \eqref{eq:ItPr} is the function $f: \C^{n\times m} \times \C^{m\times n} \to \C^{n\times m}$ given by
+This iterative process seemingly yields an effective algorithm to compute the pseudoinverse to any desired precision via the convergence of the sequence $(A_k)_{k\in\N}$.
+However, convergence is insufficient to guarantee an effective algorithm's existence.
+Indeed, the iteration step in \eqref{eq:ItPr} is expressed via the Borel-Turing computable function $f: \C^{n\times m} \times \C^{m\times n} \to \C^{n\times m}$ given by $f_B(X):=f(X, B) = 2 X - X B X$ as

-representing the iteration step in \eqref{eq:ItPr}.
-It is immediate to verify via \Cref{rm:elementaryfct} that $f$ is Borel-Turing computable (in both arguments).
-Using $f_B \coloneqq f(\cdot, B)$ we can rewrite the iteration in \eqref{eq:ItPr} as

-The composition of Borel-Turing computable functions is again Borel-Turing computable.
-Consequently, the sequence $(A_k)_{k\in\N}$ in \eqref{eq:ItPr} is a computable sequence provided that the initialization $A_0$ is a computable matrix.
-Unfortunately, the computability of the sequence does not ensure the effectiveness of the iteration.

-Indeed, a practical implementation of the iterative process requires additionally a stopping criterion that aborts the computation once the approximation is sufficiently close to $A^\dagger$.
-Ideally, the algorithm would take an error parameter $N \in \N$ as additional input and halt, if for some $m\in\N$ the approximation error of $A_m$ is smaller than $2^{-N}$.
-Therefore, an effective implementation, which takes any (non-zero) matrix $A\in\C^{m\times n}$ (via a representation) and error parameter $N$ as input and outputs an $2^{-N}$-close approximation (in the spectral norm) of the pseudoinverse $A^\dagger$, consists of the following steps: \begin{enumerate}[ ] \item[Step 1:] Determine a (suitable) initialization $A_0$. \item[Step 2:] Perform the iteration in \eqref{eq:ItPr} based on the computed $A_0$. \item[Step 3:] Abort the iteration once the approximation $A_k$ suffices the error bound $2^{-N}$. \item[Step 4:] Output $A_k$. \end{enumerate} The crucial aspect in this procedure is that the initialization and the termination of the iteration are integral parts of the effective implementation.
-Otherwise, the iterative process would require additional guidance, e.g., by a human, and the computations could not be performed independently and uniquely on digital hardware.
+Hence, the sequence $(A_k)_{k\in\N}$ is a computable sequence provided that the initialization $A_0$ is a computable matrix since the composition of Borel-Turing computable functions is computable.
+Crucially, implementing the iterative process requires a stopping criterion that aborts the computation once the approximation is sufficiently close to $A^\dagger$.
+Ideally, the algorithm would take an error parameter $N \in \N$ as additional input and halt if, for some $m\in\N$, the approximation error of $A_m$ is smaller than $2^{-N}$.
+Therefore, an effective implementation takes a representation of any (non-zero) matrix $A\in\C^{m\times n}$ and an error parameter $N$ as input and outputs (an approximation of) $A^\dagger$ up to an error of $2^{-N}$.
+The key point is that the initialization and the termination of the iteration are integral parts of the effective implementation.
+Otherwise, the iterative process could not be performed independently and effectively on digital hardware.